 left foot while running to first base on a hit in the eighth but stayed in the

 game and manager Tony La Russa said, "I think he'll be good to go (Saturday)."

 Pujols hasn't homered since he got to 47 with two homers on Sept.
-9 at Milwaukee.
+9 at

 --RHP Adam Wainwright on Saturday will make the first of two starts he has left to try to reach the 20-win plateau.

 --RF Ryan Ludwick's solo homer in the seventh inning Friday is the Cardinals' only hit other than a single in their last two games.

 SS Brendan Ryan (sore left pinkie) did not play Sept.
 22-23.
 He started on Sept.
 25.

 3B Troy Glaus (pulled left oblique muscle) has not played since Sept.
 12. He is out indefinitely.